 Firms that borrow from local banks are more negatively affected than those that borrow from national banks.
 Local banks, due to their monitoring advantages, have higher steady state leverage and default probabilities.
 This leaves local bank terms more sensitive to adverse shocks than national banks.
 However, under the small technology shock the switching cost is too high, precluding firms borrowing from local banks from switching to national banks.

-Alternatively, consider a relatively large negative technology shock $\epsilon{at} = -0.05$, whose responses are shown in red dotted lines. the negative technology shock reduces all firms' return to equity, although more acutely for firms borrowing from local banks are large enough to cover the switching cost for some local bank borrowers.
-As a result, while total lending
+Alternatively, consider a relatively large negative technology shock $\epsilon{at} = -0.05$, whose responses are shown in red dotted lines. the negative technology shock reduces all firms' return to equity, although more acutely for firms borrowing from local banks.
+In this case, the improvement in returns to equity from switching to national banks are large enough to

-8As shown in Figure 1, the PBOC dropped RR for both large banks as well as medium and small banks during the 2008 global financial crisis.
+10As shown in Figure 1, the PBOC dropped RR for both large banks as well as medium and small banks during the 2008 global financial crisis.
 However, it dropped those for medium and small banks far more aggressively than it did for large banks, in line with the asymmetry pursued during the pandemic.

-FIGURE 5.
+FIGURE 6.
 Impulse responses to a small negative technology shock ($\epsilon{at} = -0.01$, black solid lines) and to a large negative technology shock ($\epsilon{at} = -0.05$, red dotted lines).
 The horizontal axes show the quarters after the impact period of the shock.
-The units on the vertical axes are percentage-point deviations from the steady state levels for the variable "Net worth share of switching firms", which refers to the ratio of the net worth of firms that switch from local banks to national banks to the net worth of all firms.
-The units on the vertical axes are percent deviations from the steady state levels for the steady state levels for other variables.
+The units on the vertical axes are percentage-point deviations from the steady state levels for the variable "Change in the share of national bank borrowers' net worth caused by firm switching," which, denoted by $\frac{N{n,t} - \bar{N}{n,t-1}}{N{t-1}}$, refers to the ratio of the net worth of firms that switch from local banks to national banks to the net worth of all firms.
+The units on the vertical axes are percent deviations from the steady state levels for other variables.

-falls, national bank lending rises.
-The shift to national banks also lowers the average leverage ratio, further reducing total output.
+cover the switching cost for some local bank borrowers.
+As a result, while total lending falls, national bank lending rises relative to local bank lending.
+The shift to national banks also lowers the average leverage ratio, further reducing total lending and output.

-An important take-away from Figure 5 is that local banks' credit supply are more cyclically sensitive than national banks.
+An important take-away from Figure 6 is that local banks' credit supply are more cyclically sensitive than national banks.
 Furthermore, this extra sensitivity is larger in times of large shocks, attributed to firm switching across the two types of banks.
 These results are supported by the empirical evidence using Chinese bank-level data, which we will show later in Section VII.

 VI.2.2.
 Symmetric versus asymmetric RR rule under small shocks.
-Figure 6 displays the impulse responses to a relatively small negative technology shock $\epsilon{at} = -0.01$ under alternative policy rules.
+Figure 7 displays the impulse responses to a relatively small negative technology shock $\epsilon{at} = -0.01$ under alternative policy rules.
 With no switching taking place, the decline in aggregate TFP leads to a fall in real GDP.
 In this case, the symmetric RR policy and the asymmetric RR policy are almost equally effective in stabilizing the output.
 In particular, the RR cut on both types of banks under the symmetric rule reduces the funding costs of both types of banks and mitigates the fall in real GDP by raising credit supply in both banking sectors.
-In contrast,
+In contrast, the asymmetric cut that only reduces RR on local banks stimulates the credit supply by local banks but tightens the credit supply by national banks.